Intermittent Fasting: 11 Motivating Reasons Why You Should Consider It

 I have tried other diets such as Whole30 Challenge and Paleo, which I liked for various different reasons, but IF was the easiest to incorporate hands down.

 Some diets tell you to never eat cookies or ice-cream.
-Sounds like good advice, right?
+It sounds like good advice, right?

 If diets are too restrictive chances are you won’t follow it long-term and you are just setting yourself up for failure.